Scrum Log Jeff Sutherland

 2. Management is interested in Lean, partcularly in Europe.
 Building on that interest and any knowledge they have about Toyota makes it easier to describe why Scrum works.

-3. Lean is a good teaching tool to show Scrum teams why their implementations are broken.
-For example, if you do not have fully tested code and cannot create potentially shippable code in a Sprint, you have 100% work in progress going into the next Sprint.
-This would be viewed as a horrible and intolerable blunder in a Lean operation, yet software development teams and management seem to have difficulty understanding why this doubles your defects and cuts your velocity in half.
+Excess work in progress is viewed as a horrible and intolerable blunder in a Lean operation, yet software development teams and management seem to have difficulty understanding why this work in progress will double your defects and cut your velocity in half.
 And even when they understand it they often lack the political will to fix it.
 Teaching Kaizen mind and stopping the line is useful medicine for this disfunction.

-5 Comments:
+10 Comments:

 Blogger Jeff Sutherland said...